 Adds to the definition of "special purpose entity."
-Continuing law defines "special purpose entity" as corporations, partnerships, trusts, limited liability companies, or other similar entities formed solely to provide access, directly or indirectly, to institutional capital markets.
-The act adds that such may be in connection with a transaction in which the securities in the special purpose entity are acquired by qualified institutional buyers.
+Existing law defines "special purpose entity" as corporations, partnerships, trusts, limited liability companies, or other similar entities formed solely to provide access, directly or indirectly, to institutional capital markets.
+The bill adds that such may be in connection with a transaction in which the securities in the special purpose entity are acquired by qualified institutional buyers.
 (R.C.
 3916.01.)

-Adds to continuing law's exemptions from the definition of "viatical settlement provider."
+Adds to current law's exemptions from the definition of "viatical settlement provider."
 Included in current law's exemptions from the definition of "viatical settlement provider" are financial institutions and the issuer of a life insurance policy or certificate providing accelerated benefits pursuant to the contract.
-The act specifies that the financial institution must be a regulated financial institution (see the act's new definition of "regulated financial institution") and it must take an assignment of a life insurance policy solely as collateral for a loan.
-The act also removes the specification that the exempted policy or certificate must provide accelerated benefits.
-The act adds to the exceptions from the definition of "viatical settlement provider" an authorized or eligible insurer that provides financial guarantee insurance to specified entities, a premium finance company exempted from the licensure requirements of Ohio's law governing premium finance companies that takes an assignment of a life insurance policy or certificate solely as collateral for a premium finance loan, and any other person the Superintendent determines is not consistent with the definition of viatical settlement provider.
+The bill specifies that the financial institution must be a regulated financial institution (see the bill's new definition of "regulated financial institution") and it must take an assignment of a life insurance policy solely as collateral for a loan.
+The bill also removes the specification that the exempted policy or certificate must provide accelerated benefits.
+The bill adds to the exceptions from the definition of "viatical settlement provider" a premium finance company exempted from the licensure requirements of Ohio's law governing premium finance companies that takes an assignment of a life insurance policy or certificate solely as collateral for a premium finance loan and any other person the Superintendent determines is not consistent with the definition of viatical settlement provider.
 (R.C.
 3916.01.)